 2. rl.question()

-This method is used to take input from the user.
+This method is used to accept input from the user.
 This method takes two arguments, a question to ask from the user and a callback function.
 This callback is used to get the entered value.

 Syntax: